mdsteiner/EFAtools/tests/testthat/_snaps/efa_average.md

       Prop Comm Var <num> <num> <num>

       == Model Fit ===================================================================

+      The fit indices are the mean of the per-solution fit indices, not the fit of the averaged loadings printed above, which are a cell-wise summary rather than a fitted solution.

+      CAF, RMSR, and SRMR averaged over <n> of 72 solutions.

              M (SD) [Min; Max]
       CAF: <num> ( <num>) [ <num>; <num>]